The days of Snapchat being used solely for sending pictures between friends are over.

 Fortunately, you’re in luck.
-I’ll show you the top 15 ways to use Snapchat for your business.
+We’ll show you the top 15 ways to use Snapchat for your business.

 1. Post to your story often

-Once you’ve created a Snapchat account, you need to make sure it’s active.
+Once you’ve created a Snapchat account, you must ensure it’s active.
 The best way to approach this is by adding content to your story on a daily basis.

 Anything you post on Snapchat will disappear after 24 hours.
 Posting content often will keep your brand fresh in the minds of your followers.

 Just don’t go overboard.
 Posting 20 times in one day isn’t effective.

 That’s because people will skip over your posts.
 Depending on how many people a user follows on Snapchat, they’ll have many stories to view daily.